 The room went silent for a moment, then everyone started laughing and crying at the same time.
 Everyone shouted, “The Germans have finally surrendered!”

-Vincent is nine years old and has been homeschooled all his life.
-He enjoys writing, running, playing baseball and soccer, and playing outside with his four siblings.
-He likes to read books about adventures and wars, which is why he wrote this story about World War II.
+Vincent is nine years old and has always been homeschooled.
+He enjoys writing, running, playing baseball and soccer.
+He likes to read books about adventure and war, which is why he wrote this story about World War II.